tdbgamer/atlanta_fp_rust/NOTES.md

 - To do so, the code must be designed in such a way that as much as possible can be determined at compile-time.
 - While Rust provides useful dynamic features like dynamic method dispatch, they should be used sparringly as those calls cannot be inlined at compile time and very little optimization can be done.
-- In languages like Java, dynamic method dispatch all over the place is fine because the JIT can figure things out at compile time that allow it to inline and optimize very dynamic code.
+- In languages like Java, dynamic method dispatch all over the place is fine because the JIT can figure things out at run-time that allow it to inline and optimize very dynamic code.
 - The downside for some is that this forces developers to break away from the traditional OOP paradigm.